-The HPV vaccination programme involves two injections, given between six months and twelve months apart, and is available to all girls in Year 8.
+The HPV vaccination programme involves two injections, twelve months apart, and is available to all girls in Year 8.
 The second vaccine is usually given in Year 9.
 It is important that girls have both doses to get the best protection.

 Any young woman under the age of 18 can start the programme if they missed it at the appropriate age.
 If commenced after the age of 15, three doses of the vaccine are necessary.

 Tetanus is a painful disease affecting the nervous system which can lead to muscle spasms, breathing problems and can be fatal.
 It is caused when bacteria found in the soil and manure get into the body through open cuts or burns.

 Diphtheria is a serious disease that usually begins with a sore throat and can quickly cause breathing problems.
 It can damage the heart and nervous system, and in severe cases, it can kill.

 Polio is a virus that attacks the nervous system which can cause permanent paralysis of muscles.
 If it affects the chest muscles or the brain, polio can kill.

 Your child will have been offered three doses as a baby and one pre-school booster.
 This fifth dose will be given by the School Immunisation Team.